Medical Coding 101

 Robert E. Wanerman and William Walters, Epstein Becker & Green, PC

-Medical Coding 101 will take approximately 60 minutes to complete.
-AHLA has applied for CLE and CCB credit.
+CLE: The maximum number of credits available for ON DEMAND is 1.0 for a 60-minute state and 1.2 for a 50-minute state.
 Please note that the availability of credits may vary from state to state.
-This self-study course will be available for purchase for approximately two years after the release date, but state rules on duration of eligibility for CLE-credits differ, so please check with your state before purchasing self-study offerings.
-For additional information, please visit the AHLA Continuing Education page.
+This self-study course will be available for purchase for approximately two years after the recording date, but state rules on duration of eligibility for CLE-credits differ, so please check with your state before purchasing self-study offerings.

 Discounted licenses are available for groups of 10 or more.
 Email agreene@americanhealthlaw.org for more information.